Milestones & Payment Terms

 Milestone release percentages are immutable once the escrow is created.

-Platform fee (1.0%) is deducted at each milestone release, not upfront.
+Protocol fee (1.0%) is deducted at each milestone release, not upfront.

 After all milestones complete, the contract self-destructs and returns remaining ALPH to the protocol.